Table of Contents

 Because they would have been so used to your presence and you succumbing to all that they say and do so much that knowingly or unknowingly, they would make sure that your other relationships wouldn’t work out.

-7. Your parents were always the centre
+7. Your parents were always the center

-They would hint towards what they wish to talk about, what they would like for dinner, where they would want to go for a holiday and so on.
+They would hint toward what they wish to talk about, what they would like for dinner, where they would want to go for a holiday, and so on.
 And you would end up agreeing as they would have maybe guilt-tripped you, by then.
+Years later you could realize that your parents never knew what was your favorite food or the restaurant you loved to go to because they always chose for you.
+These are signs you grew up with toxic parents.

 8. You faced criticism more than appreciation

-Them having a bad day or your mother’s PMS, everything comes out on you.
+From them having a bad day to your mother’s PMS, everything came out on you.
 These are signs of a toxic mother.
+You’ve had to bear the brunt of everything bad or wrong, and you’re also the one who gets mocked at parties with their friends.

 10. You go unheard and unspoken to

 Living with toxic parents can sometimes be a lot to deal with.
-Because being ignored all the time is not easy to deal with and on top of that there is no emotional connection.
+Because being ignored all the time is not easy to deal with and on top of that, there is no emotional connection.

 11. Your space is always within their reach